Functional Testing vs Regression Testing in 2025

 Key Characteristics of Functional Testing

-• Early Testing in the SDLC : Often performed alongside or just after development to catch defects in new features quickly.
+• Early execution: Conducted during or right after development to catch defects quickly.

 What Is Regression Testing?